NimaHagh/Guess-The-Number-Lisp/Readme.txt

-This Lisp program will guess the users age through binary search.
+This Lisp program will guess the users selected number using binary search.

 The program will use global variables to store the lower and upper bound numbers.